 Provide options and let them make the decision While a client is paying for your expertise, be humble about this.
 If a client doesn’t like a suggestion, don’t take it personally, it just isn’t the correct solution for them.
 Providing some options or multiple solutions will be more beneficial than a “my way or the highway” mentality.
 Everyone has different learning and executing styles and a method that worked for you may not work well for the client.

 Flexibility Being flexible with your client is key and is almost as important as listening.
 This can be anything from scheduling and meeting location to the structure of your work together or the work’s trajectory.
 The original goals or plans may change as you work together, allows the process to happen.
 Be careful to not be too flexible and over accommodating.
 You don’t want your clients to walk all over you.
 Make sure you have limits and boundaries when needed or be able to communicate what you can and can’t offer.

 Check-In Touch base with your client if you are unsure if your on track during the work or session.
 Stop and have a conversation.
 If something seems confusing, unclear or they aren’t “into it” touch base and ask in the moment.
 This way you can switch your method or approach and not waste valuable time.
 Always ask if something was helpful or if you are moving in the right direction and making the progress the client is expecting.

-Letting Clients Go If its been a while since you have heard from client or your worried that someone is no longer interested in working with you, realize that there are numerous reasons why they have come to this decision and its not always because of you.
+Letting Clients Go If it’s been a while since you have heard from the client or you’re worried that someone is no longer interested in working with you, realize that there are numerous reasons why they have come to this decision and it’s not always because of you.
 Budgets, goals, workload, family emergencies, time commitments are just a few reasons why a client may no longer reach out for your services.
 And if you are just not the right professional for their needs and that’s just fine.
 Don’t feel bad if you are not the right person for the job, sometimes clients need to move on.